Here's what you get in this MP-1 rock tumbler kit...

 a soft rubber barrel for quiet operation (see video below)

-enough grit and polish to process a batch of stones
+enough grit & polish to process one batch of tumbled stones

 a booklet: "Guide for Rock Polishers"